usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Testing of the biometric system to be deployed SHALL demonstrate an equal error rate of **1 in 1000** or better with respect to matching performance.
 The biometric system SHALL operate with a false match rate of **1 in 1000** or better.

+When the biometric sensor and subsequent processing are not part of an integral unit that resists replacement of the sensor, the sensor SHALL demonstrate that it is a certified or qualified sensor meeting these requirements by authenticating itself to the processing element.

 Testing of the biometric system to be deployed SHALL demonstrate at least 90% resistance to presentation attacks for each relevant attack type (aka species), where resistance is defined as the number of thwarted presentation attacks divided by the number of trial presentation attacks.
 The biometric system SHALL implement presentation attack protection (PAD).

 The biometric system SHALL allow no more than 10 consecutive failed authentication attempts.
 Once that limit has been reached, the claimant SHALL be required to use a different authenticator or to activate their authenticator with a different factor such as a memorized secret.